Click the chart to explore the data

 According to the Children’s Rights in the Workplace Index, companies operating in, or sourcing from, Mexico should exercise moderate due diligence.
-Mexico scores 4.47/10 in the Index, due primarily to working conditions of parents and caregivers and child labour.To respect and support children’s rights in the workplace, businesses should:
+Mexico scores 4.7 out of 10 in the Index, due primarily to working conditions of parents and caregivers and child labour.To respect and support children’s rights in the workplace, businesses should:

 Contribute to the elimination of child labour